IRNAS/bio-labware-review/030_spectroscopy.md

 ####1.
 Background
 Raman spectroscopy is a technique, used to identify molecular bonds in a material, by observing their low-frequency vibrations.
 These are produced by Raman scattering of usually very intense monochromatic light.
 A laser beam is projected on a sample and the light from the illuminated spot is collected, filtered (reflected laser light is removed), difracted on a grating and the spectrum is recorded and analyzed.
-The so called "fingerprint" spectrum, which can be used for the identification of most bonds, lies between 400-1500 wavenumbers (<sup>-1</sup>), which reflects wavelengths in the IR spectrum.
+The so called "fingerprint" spectrum, which can be used for the identification of most bonds, lies between 400-1500 wavenumbers (cm <sup>-1</sup>), which reflects wavelengths in the IR spectrum.
 A great resource on Raman spectroscopy with much more information can be found [here](http://www.omegafilters.com/applications/raman-spectroscopy/).

 Keywords: raman, spectroscopy, wavenumber, molecular, identification